spring-projects/spring-integration-samples/applications/cafe/README.md

 Cafe Sample Application
 =======================

 The Cafe sample emulates a simple operation of the Coffee shop when modeled using Enterprise Integration Patterns (EIP).
-It is inspired by one of the samples featured in Gregor Hohpe's Ramblings.
+It is inspired by one of the samples featured in Gregor Hohpe's Ramblings (see Starbucks Does Not Use Two-Phase Commit: http://www.eaipatterns.com/ramblings/18_starbucks.html).
 The domain is that of a Cafe, and the basic flow is depicted in the following diagram:

 	                                                                                          Barista